-Students are not permitted to enroll for more than 15 semester credits per term without permission of the Associate Dean of Student Development and Support at St. Paul.
-Students in San Diego should receive permission from the Office of the Dean, and students at Seminary of the East should seek permission from the Associate Dean.
+Students are not permitted to enroll for more than 15 semester credits per term without permission of the associate dean of Student Development and Support at St. Paul.
+Students in San Diego should receive permission from the Office of the Dean.
 If employment or ministry responsibilities conflict with satisfactory school work, a student may be asked to adjust his or her course load.
 Dropping below full-time academic status may affect the student's eligibility for certain financial aid programs.